-Girl's escape exposes horror of 13 siblings kept captive
+Girl jumps out window, reveals that 13 siblings kept captive

 Her parents had made their suburban Southern California home a private school, a prison, and a veritable torture chamber for the siblings aged 2 to 29, authorities said.

-And until the girl fled with photographic evidence, it appears no one, neither neighbors nor public officials, knew anything about what was happening inside.
+Until the girl fled with photographic evidence, it appears no one, neither neighbors nor public officials, knew anything about what was happening inside.

 Deputies said some siblings were shackled to furniture in the filthy, foul-smelling conditions.
-They were so malnourished the older ones still looked like children.
+They were so malnourished that the older ones still looked like children.

 Few details have been released about how the parents kept them captive despite what appeared to be opportunities for them to leave.